-

 10 ways to be nicer to yourself after a job rejection.

 Getting rejected by a job can be a very difficult situation to manage.
-I remember after I graduated college I wanted to get a job while I was working on my master’s degree.
-I decided to go with teaching since I knew I could get certified as a teacher.
-Well, when I interviewed I was […]
+I remember after I graduated college I wanted to get a job while I was working on […]